J. Russell Bullock: Education and career

-Born in Bristol, Rhode Island, Bullock graduated from Brown University in 1834 and read law to enter the bar in 1836.
+Born in Bristol, Rhode Island on September 6, 1815, Bullock graduated from Brown University in 1834 and read law to enter the bar in 1836.
 He was in private practice in Alton, Illinois from 1836 to 1843, and served on the Alton Common Council.
 He was in private practice in Bristol from 1843 to 1849, serving as a member of the Rhode Island House of Representatives from 1844 to 1846.
 He was the Attorney General of Rhode Island in 1849.
 He was collector of customs in Bristol and Warren, Rhode Island from 1849 to 1853, then served in the Rhode Island Senate in 1859 before becoming Lieutenant Governor of Rhode Island in 1860 under Governor William Sprague IV.
 After briefly serving as a special commissioner to adjust accounts between Rhode Island and the Government of the United States, he served as a justice of the Rhode Island Supreme Court from September 7, 1862 until his resignation on March 1, 1864.